← Back to all transforms

 Description

-This augmentation places a regular grid of points on an image and randomly moves the neighborhood of these point
+This augmentation places a regular grid of points on an image and randomly moves the neighborhood of these points

 around via affine transformations.
-This leads to local distortions.
+This leads to local distortions in the image.

 Args: